 A new version called Advanced HeroQuest was also released in the following years.

 In addition to being a game for the kitchen tables, HeroQuest has also had transpositions into the world of videogames.

-In fact, in 1991 the video game was also launched for various consoles including the Amiga (which I had the honor of playing the title).
+In fact, in 1991 the video game was also launched for various consoles including the Amiga (which I had the honor of playing).